Majestic landscape of snowy Alps

 Innovation

-The Tasty Paradox: Between Cast Iron Cauldron and Low-Temperature Cooking
+The Savory Paradox: Between Cast Iron Cauldrons and Low-Temperature Cooking

-In 2026, the duality between tradition and innovation has never been more fertile.
-On one hand, we have the immutable respect for the history of Savoyard dishes, those survival recipes that have become symbols of conviviality.
-Tartiflette or fondue are not just calorie mixes, but stories of pastoral life.
+In 2026, the duality between tradition and innovation has never been so fruitful.
+On one hand, we have the immutable respect for the history of Savoyard dishes, those survival recipes that became symbols of conviviality.
+Tartiflette or fondue are not just calorie mixes, but tales of pastoral life.

 On the other, a new generation of chefs is settling in resorts and refuges.
-These creators reinterpret the classics by emphasizing short supply chains.
-Exit imported products: today, the menu evolves with the rhythm of the seasons.
-We rediscover the forgotten taste of wild garlic, crozets made with local buckwheat flour, or mountain stream trout sublimated by modern smoking techniques.
+These creators reinterpret classics by emphasizing short circuits.
+Gone are the imported products: today, the menu evolves with the rhythm of the seasons.
+We rediscover the forgotten taste of wild garlic, crozets made with local buckwheat flour, or mountain stream trout enhanced by modern smoking techniques.

 Local Commitment in 2026

-- ✓ 95% of the products used in our partner addresses come from within a radius of less than 100km.
+• 95% of products used in our partner addresses come from within a 100km radius.

-- ✓ Active support for young farmers wishing to take over farms in high mountain areas.
+• Active support for young farmers wishing to take over farms in high-altitude mountain zones.

-This approach responds to a growing demand from visitors in search of meaning.
-Eating becomes a committed act, a direct support for the local economy and the preservation of the landscapes we love to explore so much.
+This approach meets a growing demand from visitors seeking meaning.
+Eating becomes a committed act, direct support for the local economy and the preservation of the landscapes we love to traverse.

 Gourmet Effort Simulator

-How many kilometers of walking to earn a serving of Tartiflette?
+How many kilometers of walking to deserve a slice of Tartiflette?
 Our exclusive tool calculates your energy needs based on your route for guilt-free pleasure.

 Your Energy Balance